6 Day Tasmania Tour | Gourmet Tasmania Tour (TG6)

 When feels appropriate for you a short wander to Brooke Street Pier will lead to the departure terminal for your choice of 2 afternoon activities:

 Option 1) MONA Museum.
 The Museum of Old & New Art has become one of Tasmania’s premier attractions over the last 10 years and is a real cultural adventure.
 The MONA ferry will transport you via a comfortable and scenic 25 minute fast boat cruise up the Derwent River to the museum.
 There is some fantastic viewing of Hobart and the harbour area along the ferry journey.

-Option 2) A 90min river cruise with the reputed ‘Hobart Historic Cruises’ including lunch provided onboard.
-Departing at 12.15pm this lovely scenic cruise will take you in both North & South directions on the river passing famous locations such as The Botanical Gardens, Government House, under the Tasman Bridge, Sandy Bay and the Wrest Point Casino before finally sailing over to the eastern Shore area.
+Option 2) A 60min Derwent River & Harbour cruise with the reputed ‘Hobart Historic Cruises’.
+Departing at 1.45pm this option firstly allows a little more time at the Salamanca Markets before taking you on an afternoon river wander, passing famous locations such as; Battery Point, Sandy Bay, the Wrest Point Casino and Bellerive areas.
 It’s a fantastic way to see Hobart’s stunning harbour while providing some great photo opportunities.
 Entertaining commentary along the way will educate you on some interesting facts about Hobart city and the landmarks you are passing.

 Day 6 - Checkout

 A delicious hot breakfast is included in your hotel package today and with checkout time set for 11am there is no need to hurry.
 For those interested in additional activities and sight seeing for your Sunday luggage can be stored in the hotel reception luggage room at no additional charge.
 Being within walking distance to most of the city attractions you may wish to consider one or more of the following: